Kwasikot/KwasikotPapers/en/intellectualist_2.0/Universal Mind Archive.md

 What if individual agents does not have malicious intent they do only the part of some dangerous thing?
 And the master plan of a dangerous thing not in the system...
 Then the system will have to guess about the different versions of a master plan from the chain of thoughts of individual agents working together.
+And this guess have to be based of most probable goals of a certain agent or actor.
+So it needs to know something about the actor who use the system...
+Its getting too complicated...

 ## Representation of Ideas
 - Each idea is transformed into an **Idea Signature**: